LlamaTouch/AgentEnv/README.md

 ```
 3. If you can`t access the google play store directly, you maybe need to add a proxy accorrding to [this guide](https://blog.csdn.net/smallbabylong/article/details/132257659)
 4. login apps in the emulator:
-    - use script login part of Apps:
+    - **script login**: This login script is designed to sign in to apps that only require Google account for authentication.
         ```bash
         python setup/login/login_apps.py --device_serial <device_serial>
         ```

-        This login script is designed to sign in to apps that only require Google account for authentication.
+    - **Manually login**: Apps that require manual login need users to manually register and log in.
+For more information, please refer to [login_tips](docs/login_tips.md).

-    - manually login other Apps: For apps that require manual login, please refer to this [table](setup/login/app_login.csv).
+    - **Free of login**: Apps that are free of login do not require registration or account login.
+However, you need to configure certain permissions within the app.For more information, please refer to [login_tips](docs/login_tips.md).

 5. quit the emulator and save to the default snapshot.